 - Research Foci: Urban form, sustainable cities and new urbanism.

-Pietro Tebaldi - Assistant Professor, Economics
+Pietro Tebaldi - Assistant Professor, Department of Economics

 Pietro Tebaldi’s current research projects include an evaluation of current US healthcare reform (including the Affordable Care Act) that proceeds by estimating consumer demand and assessing how subsidies affect insurers' costs and market power.
 Tebaldi received his Ph.D. in Economics from Stanford University and M.Sc. in Economics and Social Sciences at Bocconi University.